For your home – FAQ – Efficiency Works

 • Visual inspections of the home’s exterior, attic, crawl space and basement

-• Identifying potential health and safety concerns such as whole house ventilation needs and testing for carbon monoxide issues
+• Identifying potential health and safety concerns, such as whole-house ventilation needs and testing for carbon monoxide issues

-• NOT included in your inspection:
+NOT included in your inspection are the following:

 • Interior and exterior water use analysis (including sprinklers)